 Creating a New Template Document

-In the Vectornator app, look at the top right corner of the Gallery, where you’ll find a button with a “Plus” sign on it.
+To do so, open the Vectornator app and look at the top right corner of the Gallery, where you’ll find a button with a “Plus” sign on it.
 Tap that button to bring up the Document Picker.

 At the top of the Document Picker, you’ll see a fixed bar, which you can use to set the name of your new document, invert the document’s width and height, or access the Search Bar to find a specific document template quickly.

-When you find the option you need, simply tap it, and a new document with those dimensions will be created for you.
+When you find the option you need, tap on it, and a new document with those dimensions will be created for you.
+Simple and easy!

-If there’s a preset option that you would like to use, but don’t see in the current options, use our support page to make a suggestion that we add it!
+If there’s a preset option you'd like to use but don’t see in the current options, use our support page to suggest that we add it.
 We’re always trying to improve our product according to our users’ needs.